 So, brushing may be particularly bad for your teeth right after breakfast.

-The American Dental Association recommends you wait 60 minutes after eating before you brush, especially after having acidic foods.
+The American Dental Association recommends you wait 60 minutes after eating acidic foods.

-Drink water or chew sugar-free gum after eating to clean your teeth before you brush.
+Drinking water or chewing sugar-free gum after eating but before you brush is also a good idea.

 Brushing your teeth properly is as important as (if not more important) than when you brush.